-Prerequisite: Appropriate screenings and reading assessments with program administrator approval approach.
+Prerequisite: Appropriate screenings and reading assessments with program administrator approval

+The purpose of the Reading Skills class is to provide direct, explicit, multi-sensory instruction in foundational literacy skills, including phonics and spelling, to those students who require a more intensive instructional approach.
 Instruction in word attack skills is provided in order to address gaps or weakness in reading skills.
 Students will work to increase their oral reading fluency by taking part in repeated readings or other oral reading opportunities with a focus on accuracy, phrasing, and expression.
-Because weakness in word attach and fluency impacts reading fluency and comprehension, comprehension instruction is also a focus in this class, touching on many of the same comprehension skills and strategies addressed in the Reading Strategies course.
+Because weakness in word attack and fluency impacts reading fluency and comprehension, comprehension instruction is also a focus in this class, touching on many of the same comprehension skills and strategies addressed in the Reading Strategies course.
 In addition to whole class direct instruction, students will receive individual feedback and support with applying skills and strategies during student-teacher conferencing.